Skip to main content

 Credential Storage

-All credentials are stored encrypted on-device using AES-256-GCM via Android's EncryptedSharedPreferences.
+HTTP credentials (Basic Auth, Bearer tokens, custom headers, imported server CAs) are stored encrypted on-device using Android's EncryptedSharedPreferences.
 Credentials never leave the device except as HTTP headers sent to your configured endpoint.

 Custom HTTP Headers